-ARTICLE II - MEMBERSHIP
+Article II-Membership

-- 1. There shall be four-two classes of members, all of whom shall be members of a chapter chartered by the Association (a "chapter"), and associates: - a.
+- 1. There shall be four classes of members: - a.
 Active Members.
-Any person who holds a professional position of teacher, or researcher, or related professional appointment, excluding administrators but including any member of a bargaining unit represented by a chapter, in the American Association of University Professors Collective Bargaining Congress ("AAUP-CBC") at a college, university, or professional school of similar grade accredited in the United States or Canada, is eligible for may be admitted to active membership in the Association.
+Any person who holds a professional position of teacher or researcher or related professional appointment, excluding administrators but including any member of a bargaining unit in the American Association of University Professors Collective Bargaining Congress ("AAUP-CBC") at a college, university, or professional school of similar grade accredited in the United States or Canada, may be admitted to active membership in the Association.
 However, members of bargaining units in the AAUP-CBC may be admitted to active membership only if they are members of the local organization that serves as bargaining agent. - b.
 Graduate Student Members.
 Any person who is, or within the past five years has been, a graduate student may be admitted to graduate student membership.
 Graduate student members shall have all rights and privileges accorded to active members under this Constitution, including the right to hold office and to vote in national elections.
-Graduate student members shall be transferred to active membership as soon as they become eligible. - E.b.
+Graduate student members shall be transferred to active membership as soon as they become eligible.

+- c.
 Retired Members.
 An active member who retires may choose to be transferred to retired membership.
-Retired members retain all rights and privileges accorded to active members under this Constitution, including the right to hold office and to vote in national elections. - d.c.
-Associates Members.
-Any pPersons who are not eligible for one of the other three classes of membership, may be admitted as an associate member, including members of the general public and persons serving as higher education administrators, may become affiliated with AAUP as Associates.
-Associates are not members of the AAUP and are not required to be affiliated with a chapter.
+Retired members retain all rights and privileges accorded to active members under this Constitution, including the right to hold office and to vote in national elections. - d.
+Associate Members.
+Any person not eligible for one of the other three classes of membership may be admitted as an associate member, including members of the general public and persons serving as higher education administrators. - 2.
+The admission of members shall require two steps: - a.

-1 Last amended at the One Hundred Fifth Third Annual Meeting of the Association in Washington, D.C., June 17, 20197.

-- 2. The admission of members shall require two steps: - a.
 Application.
 Application for active, graduate student, and associate membership shall be made to the Association. - b.
 Acceptance and Notification.
 When an applicant's eligibility has been determined, the Association shall inform the applicant promptly of acceptance to membership and include the applicant's name in the list of new members sent to chapter officers.
 A person's class of membership may be protested, on grounds of eligibility, by an active member of the Association.
-If a majority of the members of the Committee on Membership and Dues votes to sustain the protest, the person in question shall be informed that his or her membership in that class has ceased to be effective. - 32.
-The Council shall establish procedures for the processing of applications and admissions to membership and associate affiliation.
-Membership in good standing shall require that the member remit the dues established by the Association in a timely manner as established by the Council.
+If a majority of the members of the Committee on Membership and Dues votes to sustain the protest, the person in question shall be informed that his or her membership in that class has ceased to be effective.

+^{1.} Last amended at the Ninety-ninth Annual Meeting of the Association in Washington, DC, June 15, 2013.

+- 3. Membership in good standing shall require that the member remit the dues established by the Association.
 Members who fall in arrears by fifteen days will have their membership automatically suspended.
-A suspended member may be reinstated readmitted as a member under procedures upon payment of a reinstatement fee, if any, in an amount established by the Council, and all dues in arrears. - 43.
+A suspended member may be readmitted as a member upon payment of a reinstatement fee, if any, in an amount established by the Council, and all dues in arrears. - 4.
 Only active, graduate student, and retired members in good standing shall be entitled to attend meetings, participate in nominations and elections, and otherwise have a voice and vote in the affairs of the Association.
-Such members are identified herein as "qualified members". - 54.
-A member may resign by notifying the Association in writing.
-A member , and may be suspended or expelled for cause after notice and a hearing in accordance with procedures established by a two-thirds vote of the Council after opportunity for a hearing.
+Such members are identified herein as "qualified members." - 5.
+A member may resign by notifying the Association, and may be expelled for cause by a two-thirds vote of the Council after opportunity for a hearing.

-ARTICLE III - OFFICERS
+Article III-Officers